renzibei/fph-table/README.md

 `#include "fph/dynamic_fph_table.h"` to your codes.

 ## Test
-In order to test that fph has no compile and run errors on your system, you can use the test code we provide using the following commands.
+To test that fph has no compile and run errors on your system, you can use the test code we provide using the following commands.